Andrewsudarikov/python-sdk/README.md

 ### Dependencies

+Use the following dependencies:

-Use `make venv` command to install the library, its production and development dependencies.
+* `make venv` - install the library, its production and development dependencies.
-Use `make submodule` to fetch proto specifications.
+* `make submodule` - fetch proto specifications.
-Use `make generate` to generate wrappers for gRPC services.
+* `make generate` - generate wrappers for gRPC services.

 ### Formatting